March Madness 2019 Bracket: Early Projections for Top Four Seeds

 The NCAA men's basketball tournament selection committee doesn't have an easy task determining the four No. 1 seeds.

-In some years, the candidates for the top seeds are clear cut and conference-tournament weekend just reinforces their credentials.
+In some years, the candidates for the top seeds are clear-cut and conference-tournament weekend just reinforces their credentials.

 But at the moment, seven or eight programs could make a legitimate case to be a No. 1 seed, which is why the selection committee will be taking a closer look than usual at the power-conference tournaments.